All Episodes

 That's what happened.

-Now it's now it's about holding them accountable.
+Now it's about holding them accountable.

-Well, Greg Jarrett nailed it with the title of his book, The Russia Hoax, the illicit scheme to clear Hillary Clinton, frame Donald Trump.
+Well, Greg Jarrett nailed it with the title of his book, The Russia Hoax, The Illicit Scheme to Clear Hillary Clinton, Frame Donald Trump.

-Uh, but he'll join us along with David Schoen, who's been amazingly insightful on the law all throughout this process.
+But he'll join us along with David Schoen, who's been amazingly insightful on the law all throughout this process.

-all these media people that have lied on a spectacular level based on nothing but politics, rage, and hatred and contempt, not just for Donald Trump, but for you, we, the American people.
+All the laws that were broken, all the people that need to be held accountable, all the investigations that need to take place, all of those that abuse power, all of those involved in this corruption, all these media people that have lied on a spectacular level based on nothing but politics, rage, and hatred and contempt, not just for Donald Trump, but for you, we, the American people.

 We, the smelly Walmart people.